 Level 1 charging uses an ordinary, 120 volt wall outlet, and adds about 4 miles of charge per hour the Bolt is plugged in.
 Some Bolt owners call this Trickle Charging.
 That 4 miles sounds tiny compared to the 25 miles per hour charging of Level 2 chargers, or the 100 miles per half hour of DC Fast Chargers.

-But after I received a comment from a Bolt owner who charges at home exclusively on the included Level 1 charger, I looked at the numbers: 4 miles per hour means 12 hours of charging gives you almost 50 miles – that’s great!
+But after I received a comment from a Bolt owner who charges at home exclusively on the included Level 1 charger, I looked at the numbers: 4 miles per hour means that 12 hours of charging gives you almost 50 miles – that’s great!

 I’ve also seen road trip videos where the Bolt owner plugged their car into the house of the friend they were staying the night with, or plugged the car into the outside 120V outlet of the hotel they were staying at.
 The overnight charge gave them plenty of range to get to a DC Fast Charger in time for lunch.